seanbnguyen04/Seanbnguyen04.github.io/index.md

 * Lab 10, Part 1

-  This is the third lab, I enjoyed this assignment since it helped me learn how to properly use the lowest and highest number digits in the process of the coding.
+  This is the third lab, I enjoyed this assignment since it helped me learn how to properly use the lowest and highest numbers in the process of the coding.
 What I learned from this lab was how to compute the maximum and minimum.
 With this lab, there were some struggles of how to do certain steps but ended well.